SostaDev/SostaDev/README.md

 </p>

 <div>
+- 💻 Expert in Flutter & Dart with years of experience building scalable, high-performance mobile applications for Android and iOS
-- 🌱 Proficient in front-end technologies like React, Angular, and Vue.js, as well as back-end technologies like Node.js, Python, and PHP<br/>
+- 🌐 Proficient in front-end frameworks like React, Angular, and Vue.js; strong back-end skills with Node.js, Python, and Firebase
-- 👍 Experienced in DevOps, CI/CD, and Cloud infrastructure, especially with AWS and Azure also GCP<br/>
+- ☁️ Skilled in Cloud technologies across AWS, Google Cloud (GCP), and Azure, including CI/CD pipelines, DevOps practices, and containerization (Docker, Kubernetes)
-- 😍 Developed some AI Apps and integrated with web and ChatGPT.<br/>
+- 🧠 Built and integrated AI-driven applications with ChatGPT, OpenAI APIs, and other NLP/ML platforms
-- 😉 Deep knowledge about deep learning,Odoo, recommendation system and reinforcement system.</br>
+- 🤖 Strong foundation in machine learning, including deep learning, recommendation systems, and reinforcement learning
+- 🛠️ Experience with Odoo ERP customization and module development
+- 🚀 Passionate about clean architecture, modular design, and delivering maintainable, production-ready code
+- 🧩 Collaborates effectively in cross-functional teams; thrives in agile, fast-paced environments
+- 🎯 Always exploring new tech and solving real-world problems with elegant, innovative solutions
 </div>

 # 💻 Deep knowledge of these Tools/Technologies and beyond ..